 What is Endless Aisle? (a general definition)

-Endless aisle refers to the concept of using in-store kiosks to allow customers to order products that are out of stock or not sold in-store and have them shipped to their homes.
-Endless aisle is typically used by retail chains with an ecommerce presence.
+Endless aisle refers to the concept of using enabling customers in your stores to virtually browse or order a wide range of products that are either out of stock or not sold in-store and have them shipped to the store or their home.

 Advantage of Endless Aisle